 La Rambla de Barcelona – the Infamous Main Street of the Mediterranean City

-Plaça Cataluniya is a gargantuan square at which hundreds of public buses make a stopping to take the swarms of tourists back to the airport.
+Plaça de Catalunya is a gargantuan square where hundreds of public buses stop to take the swarms of tourists from/to the airport.
 From the square to the statue of Christopher Columbus stretches the notorious La Rambla.

-I called La Rambla notorious for another reason – it’s quite expensive to have a meal there, plus the dishes are not really that delicious.
-Yes, we did fall victim once (or twice).
+I called La Rambla notorious for another reason.
+It’s not only quite expensive to have a meal there but also the dishes aren’t really delicious.
 Besides, the pedestrian area is quite small and there are two streets around it with countless cars and public transportation.
 Therefore, I suggest to just ramble, but not “gamble” (eat and drink).

-On the way to the monument of Columbus, we passed by the Main Theatre, the Military Government, and, surely, lots of sophisticated examples of gorgeous architecture.
+On the way to the monument of Columbus, we passed by the Main Theatre, the Military Government, and lots of sophisticated examples of gorgeous architecture.

 Measuring around 60 m (197 ft), the monument represents Columbus, pointing to the New World.

-After taking numerous photos of the “explorer”, we continued our tour on Passeig de Colom, a broad avenue generously lined with palm trees, to the Parc de la Ciutadella (“Citadel Park”).
+After taking numerous photos of the “explorer”, we continued our tour on Passeig de Colom.
+That’s a broad avenue generously lined with palm trees.
+It led us to the Parc de la Ciutadella (Citadel Park).

-While sauntering towards the park, we passed and stopped for a minute to marvel at Estació de França (“France Station”).
+While sauntering towards the park, we passed and stopped for a minute to marvel at Estació de França (France Station).
 Constructed in the 19th century and as the name suggests, it served as a terminus for trains coming from France.
-It’s quite imposing a building and currently, it is the second busiest railway station in Barcelona.
+It’s an imposing building and the second busiest railway station in Barcelona.

-At the promenade’s northern end is situated the Arc de Triomf (“Triumphal Arch”) which is the principal access gate to the park and is constructed in brickwork with reddish colours in the style of Neo-Mudéjar.
+At the promenade’s northern end is situated the Arc de Triomf (“Triumphal Arch”).
+It’s the principal access gate to the park, constructed in brickwork with vibrant colours in the style of Neo-Mudéjar.

-Probably one of Gaudí’s most stupendous creations, the Park is nestled on Carmen Hill, overlooking Barcelona.
-Every single bench there is extensively decorated and inlaid and architectonic elements reign over the wonderland called Park Guëll.
+As one of Gaudí’s most stupendous creations, Park Guëll is nestled on Carmen Hill, overlooking Barcelona.
+Every bench there is a masterpiece of its own.
+Architectonic elements reign over the wonderland that Park Guëll is.

-The park, built 1910-1914 and officially inaugurated in 1926, was pronounced a UNESCO World Heritage Site and put under the “Works of Gaudí”.
+The construction of the park happened between 1910 and 1914.
+It officially opened its doors for visitors in 1926, and it was pronounced a UNESCO World Heritage Site and put under the “Works of Gaudí”.
 The ambience revolves around organic shapes and figures, influenced by the architect’s naturalist phase.